2Amateurs/WebDashboard/README.md

 The test directory contains a sample Java program with websocket server code and an API for pulling data from dashboard layouts.
 To connect your dashboard to the websocket server, go to options>settings and verify that the websocket URL is correct.
 The dashboard will automatically connect when it detects the websocket server.

+Edit: the test directory contains very outdated server-side code, so check out the "webdashboard" directory in the FTC2024 repo in this org if you want to test.
+If you want to test the Java locally, you'll have to edit the code a bit and set the IP address on the dashboard to localhost

 # Contributing
 We would love to see how other teams can improve this project!
 If you or your team is interested in contributing, simply create a pull request.
 If you have any questions or suggestions that aren't suited for an issue, feel free to email us at vault6936programming@gmail.com.